pomelo-chuan/catsay/README.md

         (_/   (_/   \_)
 ```

 `catsay` is a cat say something that you want to say in terminal.
-I love cat so I make it and it inspire by [cowsay](https://github.com/piuccio/cowsay).
+I love cat so I develop it and it inspire by [cowsay](https://github.com/piuccio/cowsay).

 ## Install
 ```